FIWARE-Ops/RepoSynchronizer/README.md

 ```

 ## How to configure
-+ You should provide a valid token for GitHub with an environment variable TOKEN_GITHUB.
+Sample config is located [here](./config-example.json).
-+ TOKEN is used to protect the API endpoint "/config", if not specified, the endpoint will be inaccessible.
+You should provide a valid token for GitHub with an environment variable TOKEN_GITHUB.
-+ You can mount workspace from host (add option -v to docker run command, target path should be the same, as in config) to preserve it's state.
+TOKEN is used to protect the API endpoint "/config", if not specified, the endpoint will be inaccessible.
-+ Sample config is located [here](./config-example.json).
+You can mount workspace from host (add option `-v` to `docker run` command, target path should be the same, as in config) to preserve it's state.

 ## How to use
 Ping